allexysleeps/Dropzone/README.md

 ###To try it follow the next steps

 1. Run `npm install` to download dependencies
-2. Run Node.js server `node static`
+2. Run Node.js server `node server.js`
 3. Try it.

 *P.S.
 To check progress bar on local host imitate bad coonection 3G or lower*